ashleymaeconard/time2splice/README.md

 `4_suppa.sh`

 Identifies various forms of differential splicing (e.g. using PSI and DTU).
 NOTE: ensure that your column names are of the following format: TREATMENT.REP and CONTROL.REP.
-Examples for 2 replicates and CLAMP RNAi could be: `clampRNAi.1, clampRNAi.2, control.1, control.2`.
+Examples for 2 replicates and 0-2 timepoint CLAMP RNAi could be: `0-2clampRNAi.1, 0-2clampRNAi.2, 0-2control.1, 0-2control.2`.

 `5_calc_total_alt_splicing_controls.py`